alsatian-test/alsatian/README.md

 * check your code coverage with NYC
 * set up a wonderful CI process and give confidence in the quality of your product
 * have the output look however you desire using TAP reporters

-## Quick Start

-If you're loving TypeScript then pop on down to our [TypeScript Quick Start](https://github.com/alsatian-test/alsatian/wiki/typescript-setup).

-Otherwise if you're more of a JavaScript kinda person, have a gander at our [JavaScript Quick Start](https://github.com/alsatian-test/alsatian/wiki/javascript-setup)

-Full documentation can be found [here](https://github.com/alsatian-test/alsatian/wiki/) the examples are usually in TypeScript but should be pretty much the same code for JavaScript (just lose the access modifiers and types).

 ## Support